tfrce/thedaywefightback/_drafts/open-letter-to-wikipedia.markdown

 ---
-layout: custom_post
+layout: post
-permalink: obama-scorecard
+permalink: open-letter-to-wikipedia
-excerpt: We’ve put together a scorecard showing how Obama’s announcements stack up against 12 common sense fixes that should be a minimum for reforming NSA surveillance.
-Each necessary reform was worth 1 point, and we were willing to award partial credit for steps in the right direction.
-See how the President's reforms racked up.
+excerpt: "<b>Members of the Wikimedia community</b>,<p>
+Thank you for the lively discussion about participating in The Day We Fight Back taking place on Wikipedia.
+Wikipedia would not be possible without a robust and distributed decision-making process, and it's powerful to watch it in motion.
+With that spirit in mind, we'd like to contribute a few points to the discussion</p>"
-photo: "/img/social-fb-scorecard.jpg"
+#photo: "/img/social-fb-scorecard.jpg"

 # Goes in <title> tag:
 title: An Open Letter to the Wikipedia Community
 # Show sticky social buttons in sidebar?
 Defaults to "true"
 social_sidebar: true
 # Only used in page meta description (for Google).
 If blank, defaults to homepage: